 In 2020, I made history by being one of the first solicitors ever designated senior counsel by the Government of Ireland.
 Seventeen were selected for excellence as advocates or legal specialists.

 According to Legal 500, Hall of Fame ‘highlights individuals who have recieved constant praise from their clients for continued excellence….who are at the pinnacle of their profession.’

 Chambers, Legal 500 and Who’s Who in Construction Law ask clients and colleagues from other firms for comments, and rate lawyers based on those comments.
-They have all recommended me for longer than I can remember.

 Chambers Europe (2020) ranked me as ‘Tier 1’ and quoted me being described as: ‘an excellent lawyer‘ and ‘top class‘.
 In other years Chambers quoted, for example: